PKU-Alignment/omnisafe/docs/source/baserl/trpo.rst

             Problems of NPG
             ^^^
-            -  It is very difficult to calculate the entire Hessian matrix directly.
+            -  It is very difficult to calculate the Hessian matrix directly.

             -  Error introduced by Taylor expansion because of the fixed step length.